55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Chain two sliding doors together

-A $10 length of chain from a hardware store and a simple padlock can be used to lock two objects together (or keep the French doors on a refrigerator closed).
+If 'dungeon' is more your style, a $10 length of chain from a hardware store and a simple padlock can be used to lock two objects together (or keep the French doors on a refrigerator closed).

 Why would you want to lock two objects together, you ask?
 Maybe your players are trapped in a biolab and need to weigh something; wrap a chain around it, so it’s too heavy to weigh until they can find a way to unlock it.